Concepts

 DNS hostnames for Pods

-By default, JobSet configures DNS for Pods by creating a headless service for each spec.replicatedJobs.
-The headless service name, which determines the subdomain, is .metadata.name-.spec.replicatedJobs[*].name
+By default, JobSet configures DNS for Pods by creating a headless service with name spec.network.subdomain which defaults to .metadata.name if not set.

-To list all the headless services that belong to a JobSet, you can use a command like this:
+To list the headless service that belong to a JobSet, you can use a command like this:

 The output is similar to